Merrymount (Quincy, Massachusetts): History

 The land of the former colony was absorbed by Boston in 1634, then six years later made part of Braintree.
 The land was eventually sold to an ancestor of Abigail Adams and came to be owned by the Adams family.
 Prior to this point, the Merrymount area had been home to a substantial Native American population.
 In 1792, Braintree was divided into several smaller towns, and much of what was once Mount Wollaston was incorporated as the new town of Quincy.

 The area that is now Merrymount remained in the Adams' possession until the early 20th century, at which point it was sold off as housing lots.
 Development consisted mainly of single-family houses and was largely completed by the post-World War II era.
 A contemporary account from that period describes Merrymount as "the nicest section of Quincy."

 Today

 Merrymount, as it is currently recognized, is bordered to the north by Quincy Bay, to the west by Black's Creek, to the south by Quincy Center, and to the east by Adams Shore.
-Landmarks include the Mount Wollaston Cemetery, Maypole Hill and Merrymount Elementary School.
+Landmarks include Mount Wollaston Cemetery, Maypole Hill, Merrymount Elementary School, and the now-defunct Grumpy White's.
 Recently, the city placed a stone monument to the first settlement in the neighborhood.